SM/0027 - MATHEMATICAL ANALYSIS 3

 Verification of learning

-5. The ability to take part into a discussion, and the ability to locate and correct possible mistakes without getting lost.
+The final score also depends on the ability to take part into a discussion, and on the ability to locate and correct possible mistakes without getting lost.

 The lectures are based on the textbook by

 Fusco, Marcellini, and Sbordone:

 Additional exercises can be found in

 Esercitazioni di Matematica, vol. 2, parte prima e parte seconda, Liguori.

 Barutello, Conti, Ferrario, Terracini, Verzini:

 Analisi Matematica 2, Apogeo.